TaylorPlovanich/MART341-WebDesignHomework/Assignment6/README.md

 2. Final Design vs. Initial Idea

+Initially, my design concept was more straightforward.
+I knew I wanted a large picture at the beginning to greet, or grab the attention, of the user.
+Also, when I looked at your code example for your site, I also checked out your website design, and it was pretty much the same idea I had, except yours was better organized.

-Initially, my design concept was more straightforward, with less emphasis on visual hierarchy and balance.
-However, as I progressed, I realized that incorporating elements like images, quotes, and a collage significantly enriched the overall aesthetic and user experience.
-The final design exceeded my expectations in terms of balance; I found that using CSS properties like margins and floats helped distribute space evenly.
+I also found that using CSS properties like margins and floats helped distribute space evenly.
 While my final layout retained the core elements of my initial idea, I made several adjustments, such as adding a wildlife collage and modifying image sizes, which enhanced the overall balance of the design.

 3. Experiments with Float and Margin

 I experimented with float and margin properties to position images and text within my layout.
 Initially, I floated images to the left and right of the text just to see how things would look.
+I looked at the code example you gave to see how it was done.

 4. Challenges and Solutions